RoozbehBandpey/IaC-K8s-boilerplate/azure-k8-service/architecture/README.md

 ### Azure Firewall
 The firewall instance secures outbound network traffic Since most treaffic is a web traffic the architecture requires A firewall (WAF) service to help govern HTTP traffic flows.

+### Network topology
+This architecture uses a hub-spoke network topology.
+The hub and spoke(s) are deployed in separate virtual networks connected through peering.
+Some advantages of this topology are:

+Segregated management.
+It allows for a way to apply governance and control the blast radius.
+It also supports the concept of landing zone with separation of duties.

+Minimizes direct exposure of Azure resources to the public internet.

+Organizations often operate with regional hub-spoke topologies.
+Hub-spoke network topologies can be expanded in the future and provide workload isolation.

+All web applications should require a web application firewall (WAF) service to help govern HTTP traffic flows.

+A natural choice for workloads that span multiple subscriptions.

+It makes the architecture extensible.
+To accommodate new features or workloads, new spokes can be added instead of redesigning the network topology.

+Certain resources, such as a firewall and DNS can be shared across networks.

+### Plan the IP addresses

+The address space of the virtual network should be large enough to hold all subnets.
+Account for all entities that will receive traffic.
+IP addresses for those entities will be allocated from the subnet address space.
+Consider these points.

+Upgrade

+AKS updates nodes regularly to make sure the underlying virtual machines are up to date on security features and other system patches.
+During an upgrade process, AKS creates a node that temporarily hosts the pods, while the upgrade node is cordoned and drained.
+That temporary node is assigned an IP address from the cluster subnet.

+For pods, you might need additional addresses depending on your strategy.
+For rolling updates, you'll need addresses for the temporary pods that run the workload while the actual pods are updated.
+If you use the replace strategy, pods are removed, and the new ones are created.
+So, addresses associated with the old pods are reused.

+Scalability

+Take into consideration the node count of all system and user nodes and their maximum scalability limit.
+Suppose you want to scale out by 400%.
+You'll need four times the number of addresses for all those scaled-out nodes.

+In this architecture, each pod can be contacted directly.
+So, each pod needs an individual address.
+Pod scalability will impact the address calculation.
+That decision will depend on your choice about the number of pods you want to grow.

+Azure Private Link addresses

+Factor in the addresses that are required for communication with other Azure services over Private Link.
+In this architecture, we have two addresses assigned for the links to Azure Container Registry and Key Vault.

+Certain addresses are reserved for use by Azure.
+They can't be assigned.

+The preceding list isn't exhaustive.
+If your design has other resources that will impact the number of available IP addresses, accommodate those addresses.

+This architecture is designed for a single workload.
+For multiple workloads, you may want to isolate the user node pools from each other and from the system node pool.
+That choice may result in more subnets that are smaller in size.
+Also, the ingress resource might be more complex.
+You might need multiple ingress controllers that will require extra addresses.

+For the complete set of considerations for this architecture, see AKS baseline Network Topology.

+For information related to planning IP for an AKS cluster, see Plan IP addressing for your cluster.

+### What address ranges can I use in my VNets?
+We recommend that you use the address ranges enumerated in RFC 1918, which have been set aside by the IETF for private, non-routable address spaces:

+10.0.0.0 - 10.255.255.255 (10/8 prefix)
+172.16.0.0 - 172.31.255.255 (172.16/12 prefix)
+192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
+Other address spaces may work but may have undesirable side effects.

+In addition, you cannot add the following address ranges:

+224.0.0.0/4 (Multicast)
+255.255.255.255/32 (Broadcast)
+127.0.0.0/8 (Loopback)
+169.254.0.0/16 (Link-local)
+168.63.129.16/32 (Internal DNS)